monyxie/qr-lite/README.md

 ## Localization

-As of now, QR Lite supports the following languages:

-- English
-- 中文
-- 日本語

-You're welcome to help translate QR Lite into your language, just submit a pull request.
+As of now, translations for most of the languages are done by AI.
+You're welcome to help improve the translation or add your own translations, just submit a pull request.

 ## Credits